IdealDD11/Parameter-Data/README.md

 * SIR system
 * Cart pole system

-After each hidden layer, the output should be functed by the PReLu function.
+After each hidden layer, the output should be operated by the PReLu function.
 Then, the lifting function for calculating the lifted state can be obtained.